Contested Divorce Lawyer in Peoria

 - Witness testimony - 3rd party evaluation

-parental responsibilities and parenting time.
-The 2016 family law modifications
+and parenting time.
+The 2016 family law modifications eliminate the terms

-and “parenting time.”
-The change in law is aimed at reducing
+time.”
+The change in law is aimed at reducing the win/lose sentiments

-by the “best interest of the child standard.”
-It is the firm’s
+interest of the child standard.”
+It is the firm’s reading

 where it is in the best interest of the minor child; sometimes such an